Tax and Superannuation

 Your employer will deduct tax from your pay and send it to the Australian Taxation Office (ATO) on your behalf.
 If you are self-employed, you will need to do this yourself.

 Any tax deducted from your wage must be shown on your payslip.
 See Payslips and Record Keeping for more information.

 For any advice on your tax contact the ATO on 13 28 61 or visit ato.gov.au.

 Superannuation is money paid into a fund for you to access in retirement.
 A portion of your wage is paid into this fund by your employer.
 This is known at the Superannuation Guarantee.

-Under the superannuation guarantee, your employer must contribute a minimum 10% of your ordinary earnings (as of 1 July 2021).
+Under the superannuation guarantee, your employer must contribute a minimum 10.5% of your ordinary earnings (as of 1 July 2022).
 This is paid on top of your wage, not deducted from your wage.
-It must be paid into at least every 3 months.
+It must be paid at least every 3 months.